minhtuanvu/talks/packages/2025-06-11-kubecon-hk/slides.md

 </div>

 <!--
-Here's the same Dataset spec, but now I want to highlight something really important - we support multiple package managers!
+Here's the Dataset spec, it's very simple and easy to unstandard, the env config stored in options, like conda's environment.yaml and pip's requirements.txt.
+This is a very typical declarative approach to environment definition. but now I want to highlight something really important - we support multiple package managers!

-[click] You can use conda for full environment control with CUDA integration.
-Need something from PyPI?
-No problem, just add it to your pip requirements.
-Want blazing fast installs?
-We've got Pixi integration - it's Rust-powered and incredibly fast.
+[click] Besides conda, we can also integrate well with pixi and pip only.
 Or if you prefer, use Mamba which is 10x faster than traditional conda.

 The key is flexibility - use whatever works best for your workflow.
 We handle all the complexity behind the scenes, making sure everything plays nicely together.
 -->